 It is also a good way to give blogging a test drive before you set up a site for your business.
 Also, many of the free hosting companies will run advertising on your site.
 You might even have a competitor’s ads on your site.

 You should also look at the advertising policy of a hosted site if you plan to monetize your site.
 WordPress.com does not allow you to add any affiliate ads.

 Normally, I would say free is always better for a cash-strapped freelancer.
 However, for a professional business website, self-hosting is the best way to go.
 With a self-hosted site, your domain name would be www.mycoolwebsite.com instead of www.mycoolwebsite/wordpress.com.

-With a self-hosted account, you also get an email with your domain name.
+With a self-hosted account, WordPress.org website you can also get an email with your domain name.
 Think of the impression you’ll make on potential clients when you send an email from your own domain, instead of from Yahoo, Gmail or Hotmail.

 Price is not the most important consideration when selecting a hosting company.
 Security, customer service and ease of use are essential.
 While most hosting companies will have similar services, you should use a hosting company that offers 24/7 technical support and an easy 1-step WordPress installation.

 - Easy to use and make updates to your site

 - Mobile Responsive